HeronErin/BD-P3600/README.md

 ### Method 2: Via the boot loader in single user mode
 1. Spam **CTRL+C** during boot to access the bootloader (`CFE>` prompt).
 If you miss it, reboot and try again.
+	* Using the `reboot` command while logged in to the player makes this easier as you can start spamming immediately
 2. View the default boot command using `printenv`.
 For example:

    ```bash